boxed-code/laravel-challenge/readme.md

 Next you must add the middleware `\BoxedCode\Laravel\Auth\Challenge\Http\Middleware\RequireAuthentication` to the routes you would like to protect or simply add it to the global stack

 ### Further Steps
-Login an enrol yourself to the default 'email' verification method at `http://localhost/tfa/email/enrol`, then logout and in again to be challenged for 2FA via email.
+Login an enrol yourself to the default 'email' authentication method at `http://localhost/tfa/email/enrol`, then logout and in again to be challenged for 2FA via email.

+ ## To Document
+ - Overview
+ - Configuration options (challengeable.php)
+ - Authentication methods
+    - Enabling default methods
+        - Email
+        - Twilio SMS
+        - Twilio Voice (WIP)
+        - Google Authenticator [OTP]
+        - Password (WIP)
+    - Custom notification based authentication methods
+    - Custom authentication methods
+- Challenges
+    - Token Generators
+    - Lifetimes & Periodic Re-authentication
+    - Custom Repositories
+ - Authentication for different purposes & lifetimes
+ - Skining / Theming views
+ - Events

 ## License
 MIT